renra/go-yaml-config/README.md

 ```

 If you're tired of handling errors and are sure that you don't want to continue your program's execution after encountering an error, you can use the `P` functions to panic right away.
 Concretely they are: `LoadP`, `LoadSectionP`, `GetP` and `GetStringP`.

+Note that files are loaded via packr so you will need to use it to compile your program.

+### About types

+When you use `Get` it returns `interface{}` and you can type-assert it to anything you want.
+I find it's easiest to use `GetString` though, especially together with `MergeWithEnvVars` because all env vars are strings anyway so it helps to avoid the problem working with values of different types depending on whether they are overridden or not.
+You can always use `strconv` on the resulting value.